Edward Seaga: Music industry career

 Seaga's research led to an interest in popular Jamaican music.
 In 1955, he supervised the recording of an album of ethnic Jamaican music.
 He continued to produce recordings by other artists and in the late 1950s set up West Indies Records Limited, releasing early recordings by artists such as Higgs and Wilson and Byron Lee & the Dragonaires.
 Beginning in 1961, Seaga lived in West Kingston.
 He became deeply involved in its music scene and recorded some of its artists.

 West Indies Records Limited became the most successful record company in the West Indies.
 After being elected in 1962 as a Member of Parliament, representing the Jamaica Labour Party (JLP), he sold the company to Byron Lee.
 It was renamed Dynamic Sounds.

 Over 16 years, Seaga worked on compiling a collection of Jamaican music covering the period from the mid-1950s to the early 1970s.
 This anthology, Reggae Golden Jubilee Origins of Jamaican Music, was released on 6 November 2012 in celebration of the fiftieth anniversary of Jamaican independence.

+In February 1981, while serving as Jamaican Prime Minister, Seaga awarded Bob Marley with a designated Order of Merit, Jamaica's highest honor related to people involved with either the arts, literature or science.